aurelsahiti/Exploratory-Data-Analysis-on-Crimes-in-Los-Angeles/README.md

   <img src="images/victim_age_groups.png" width="550"/>
 </p>

-Victims aged **26–44** represent the majority of reported incidents — approximately 47 000 (26–34) and 42 000 (35–44).
+Victims aged **26–44** represent the majority of reported incidents, approximately 47 000 (26–34) and 42 000 (35–44).
 Younger victims (0–17) account for a small fraction, suggesting most incidents involve **working-age adults**.
-These trends are useful for tailoring community-outreach and awareness programs.
+These trends are useful for tailoring community outreach and awareness programs.

 ---